An algebraic correspondence between stochastic differential equations and the Martin-Siggia-Rose formalism: Introduction

 {\bf S(P)DEs --} Recently, in \cite{Dappiaggi-Drago-Rinaldi-Zambotti-2022}, see also \cite{Bonicelli-Dappiaggi-Rinaldi-2021}, it has been developed a novel method to construct algorithmically at a perturbative level the solutions and the associated correlation functions for a large class of non-linear SPDEs with an additive Gaussian white noise, using techniques inspired by the algebraic approach to quantum field theory.
 In detail we have considered equations of the form

-where $\widehat{\Phi}$ is a random distribution, that is $\widehat{\Phi}\in\underline{\mathcal{D}}^\prime(M)$, $M$ being an arbitrary Riemannian manifold.
-In addition $E$ is a linear operator either of elliptic or of hyperbolic type, while $F:\mathbb{R}\to\mathbb{R}$ is a, possibly non-linear, polynomial function.
+where $\widehat{\Phi}$ is a $\mathcal{D}'(M)$-valued random variable, $M$ being an arbitrary Riemannian manifold.
+In addition $E$ is a linear operator either of elliptic or of parabolic type, while $F\colon\mathbb{R}\to\mathbb{R}$ is a, possibly non-linear, polynomial function.
 In a few words, following \cite{Brunetti:2009qc} and being inspired by the so-called functional formalism \cite{Carfora-Dappiaggi-Drago-Rinaldi-2020,Dappiaggi-Drago-Rinaldi-2020, Fredenhagen:2014lda}, we consider a specific class of distributions with values in polynomial functionals over $C^\infty(M)$.
 The main ingredients are two distinguished elements

 where $\mu$ is a strictly positive density over $M$, $\varphi\in C^\infty(M)$ while $f\in C^\infty_0(M)$.
 These two functionals are employed as generators of a commutative algebra $\mathcal{A}$ whose composition is the pointwise product.
 At this stage, $\mathcal{A}$ does not contain any information on the underlying stochastic process.